Guest blog by Aparna Datar

 A report of groundwater pollution in Luna village accessed by Paryavaran Suraksha Samiti (PSS) has once again pointed to the alarming rate of groundwater contamination in the industrial belt in Padra in Vadodara.
 The report accessed through RTI found that that the Chemical Oxygen Demand (COD) level in groundwater was an alarming 2225mg/I and 27222mg/I in October and December 2018.

 It should be noted that even in treated effluent water the accepted levels of COD is 250 mg/I. For ground water the level should be nil.
 The report was a result of joint investigation carried out by the Gujarat Pollution Control Board (GPCB), Paryavaran Suraksha Samiti (PSS), Farmers Action Group (FAG) and affected farmers in October and December 2018.

 Continue reading “DRP News Bulletin 25 March 2019: Gujarat’s ghastly groundwater pollution; Implications not even assessed”

 Today is World Water Day.
-Thetheme for this year is ‘Leaving No One Behind’.
-In India is onset of summer.
+The theme for this year is ‘Leaving No One Behind’.
+In India it’s onset of summer.
 As usual, many parts of country have started facing water scarcity.
 After deficient monsoon, half of the country is in drought grip.
 The drought is further compounding the already stressed situation.
-Cauvery rivers have started drying.
-The monsoon failure and drying of surface water sources severely affect the ground water resource which is on the fall across the country.
+Cauvery river has started drying.
+The monsoon failure and drying of surface water sources have severely affect the ground water resource, which is depleting across the country.